-Local Development Plan Policy RD 1 test (i) requires due regard to issues of siting, layout, form, character, design, materials, aspect, microclimate and intensity of use of land / buildings and spaces between buildings, which touch on the potential for impact on residential amenity; test (vi) sets the requirement to assess the impact of development on the amenities of local residents, other land and property users, or characteristics of the locality, in terms of increased activity, disturbance, noise, dust, fumes, litter, drainage, light pollution, etc. The Residential Space Standards SPG sets out the minimum internal floor space and garden areas required for new dwellings and advice is provided within the Residential Development SPG on siting generally.
+Local Development Plan Policy RD 1 test (i) requires due regard to issues of siting, layout, form, character, design, materials, aspect, microclimate and intensity of use of land / buildings and spaces between buildings, which touch on the potential for impact on residential amenity; test (vi) sets the requirement to assess the impact of development on the amenities of local residents, other land and property users, or characteristics of the locality, in terms of increased activity, disturbance, noise, dust, fumes, litter, drainage, light pollution, etc.

+The Residential Space Standards SPG sets out the minimum internal floor space and garden areas required for new dwellings and advice is provided within the Residential Development SPG on siting generally.

 The Town Council are concerned that the proposal would represent an overintensification of development on the site.

 The application proposes a bungalow to be sited to the eastern side of the site.
-The primary windows face the front and northern side of the site.
-The bungalow would have a garden area to the front and a private amenity area measuring over 100sq metres to the north.
+The illustrative plans show the primary windows would face out to the western and northern sides of the site.
+The bungalow would have a garden area to the front (west) and a private amenity area measuring over 100sq metres to the north.

-Owing to the size of the site and siting of the proposed dwelling Officers consider that the development would not have an unacceptable impact on the residential amenity of occupiers of existing or adjacent dwellings.
-With respect to the comments of the Town Council there is a significant amount of space to the front and side of the site which Officers consider negates the issue of over-intensification.
-Permitted development rights are proposed to be removed to ensure control is retained over future alterations in the interests of amenity of the adjacent occupiers owing to the slightly unusual shape of the site.
-It is considered that the proposal would not conflict with the relevant amenity related planning policies.
+Owing to the size and configuration of the site and siting of the proposed dwelling, Officers consider that the development would not have an unacceptable impact on the residential amenity of occupiers of existing or adjacent dwellings.
+With respect to the comments of the Town Council, the development would not represent an overdevelopment of the site as there is a significant amount of space to the front and side of the dwelling, meaning the dwelling would occupy a relatively small proportion of the site.
+Permitted development rights to extend can be removed to ensure control is retained over future alterations in the interests of amenity of the adjacent occupiers, owing to the slightly unusual shape of the site.
+It is considered consequently that the proposal would not pose unacceptable residential amenity impacts or conflict with the relevant amenity related planning policies.